-Prerequisite: either VAFW101 or VAFW100; and VAFW138; VAFW104 Recommended
+Prerequisite: either VAFW101 (C or better) or VAFW100 (C or better); and VAFW138 (C or better); VAFW104 (C or better) Recommended

 Table Systems

 This will be a survey course in the specialized woodworking area of table design and construction.
 All the classical and contemporary shapes and construction techniques will be explored in student exercises with particular emphasis on how structural demands impact on design.
 3 credits Prerequisite: Recommended: VAFW101 or VAFW100